How to Maintain your F-1 Status

 Your address information must conform to SEVIS guidelines for the entirely of your program regardless of whether you are currently in the United States or temporarily outside the United States.
 If you are temporarily outside the United States and are maintaining your SEVIS status, you can use the U.S. address of a close family member or friend, your previous U.S. address, or your new U.S. address.

 F-1 students are not required to report a U.S. phone number.
 However, if you have a U.S. phone number, then it must be reported as your “Current Address Voice” phone.
 This must follow the U.S. format of 123/456-7890.
 Non-U.S. phone numbers may be reported as Permanent or Mobile.

 Note: Do not use the international prefix on U.S. phones in the U.S.

 Optional Practical Training (OPT)

-OPT is temporary employment directly related to your field of study.
+OPT is temporary employment directly related to your field of study after graduation.
 During OPT, you remain in F-1 status and are issued an Employment Authorization Document (EAD) by the United States Citizenship and Immigration Services.

 Curricular Practical Training (CPT)

 CPT is temporary employment that is required to complete your chosen degree such as internships or cooperative education.
 CPT works best if you are interested in working off campus.
 CPT must be completed prior to the completion of your program.
 During DPT, you must be enrolled in a full-time course schedule, so it is best to limit your work hours to part time locally or remotely.